Financial freedom may seem like an unattainable dream, but it’s actually very achievable if you’re willing to prioritize your finances.

 That means that your emergency fund will most likely be kept in a savings account or money market, which are both easy to access and low risk.

 But not all savings accounts and money markets are the same.
 If you’re keeping your money with a local bank, chances are you could be doing much better with an online bank that offers high yield accounts.
-My wife and I keep our emergency fund in a money market account with CIT Bank.
-Right now the interest rate is 1.85%.
-CIT also offers savings accounts with 1.55% APY, which is more than 22x the national average!
+My wife and I keep our emergency fund in a savings account with CIT Bank because their interest rates are always among the highest in the industry.

 While 1-2% interest isn’t going to make you rich, you might as well earn as much interest as possible.
 The minimum deposit to open a savings or money market account with CIT is only $100, and it’s quick and easy to do online (and no fees).
 I’ve been very happy with CIT and I definitely recommend them as a great place to keep your emergency fund.